-Clients will stay clients, and each client bring on several other clients.
+Clients will stay clients, and each client will bring on several other clients.

 Your business will grow faster than ever.

-There is noting magic or special about this – just do it.
+There is nothing magic or special about this – just do it.

 - Call clients one year after a project is finished, and ask how they are doing in their new building.
 Who do you think they will recommend?